Sv443-Network/UserUtils/docs.md

 type TransformFn<TTrKey extends string = string> = (props: TransformFnProps<TTrKey>) => Stringifiable;
 ```

 Function that transforms a matched translation string into another string.
+It is passed as the second item in the [type `TransformTuple`](#type-transformtuple) to the [function `tr.addTransform()`](#function-traddtransform).
+When the function gets called, it receives a single object parameter.
+Refer to the [function `tr.addTransform()`](#function-traddtransform) documentation for the properties of this object and other important notes on using transform functions.

 <br>